 Usage

-The copie fixture will allow you to copy a template and run tests against it.
+The copie fixture will allow you to copy or copy a template and run tests against it.
 It will also clean up the generated project after the tests have been run.

-For these examples, let’s assume the current folder is a copier template. it should include a copier.yml file and a template folder containing jinja templates.
+For these examples, let’s assume the current folder is a git repository containing a copier template.
+It should include a copier.yml file and a template folder containing jinja templates.

 Note

-The name of the templlate folder can be anything as long as it matches the _subdirectory key in the copier.yml file.
+The name of the template folder can be anything as long as it matches the _subdirectory key in the copier.yml file.

 demo_template/